 How to Improve my Building Towards a NZEB?

 Several factors will influence the technical and economic feasibility of transforming your building into a NZEB.
 On one hand, some improvements will help to lower the building energy demand, such as:

 - Improving the building fabric (lower windows U-value, better insulation, improved solar shading),

 - And improving the HVAC systems (higher efficiencies, reduced operation time, heat recovery and free-cooling).

-On the other hand, the energy production of PV-systems is mainly dependent on the local climate (solar radiation) and the covered surface area.
+On the other hand, the energy production of PV systems is mainly dependent on the local climate (solar radiation) and the covered surface area.

-DEXMA Detect calculates and sizes potential Solar PV plants in rooftops at scale, in a matter of minutes:
+Spacewell Energy (Dexma) Detect calculates and sizes potential Solar PV plants in rooftops at scale, in a matter of minutes:

 The Microgrid feature integrated within Spacewell Energy (Dexma) Analyse will then track your building’s renewable energy production and energy consumption, helping to reach your NZEB targets.
 (If you want to know more about microgrids and how to manage them from the platform, take a look at this Webinar).

 Editor’s note – This article has been written by two of Spacewell Energy (Dexma)’s former leading experts in energy management software:

 Johann Loux, Former Building Energy Modelling & Data Scientist Engineer, part of the Spacewell Energy (Dexma) Detect team from 2021 to 2023.
 His aim was to improve Spacewell Energy (Dexma)’s AI algorithms by means of automated building energy modelling.
 He also brought his expertise in the field of energy efficiency for products development.